Cerus Corporation (CERS)'s Financial Results Comparing With Chiasma Inc. (NASDAQ:CHMA) | New Business Observer

 |76.53%

-For the past year Cerus Corporation has weaker performance than Chiasma Inc.
+For the past year Cerus Corporation’s stock price has smaller growth than Chiasma Inc.

 Summary